lmb-seq/PEAT/README.md

 MAC only (pre-installed on OS X 10-5 to 10.7):<br>
 X11 libraries (follow instructions at https://www.xquartz.org/)<br><br>

+Any modern web browser.<br>
+N.B.
+Safari has problems downloading files in PEAT, Firefox and Chrome are not known to have any problems.<br><br>

 INSTALL<br><br>
 Unpack the compressed data to a folder.<br>